Starting and Maintaining a Student Organization

 • There are additional approval requirements for organizations that fall under particular categories (Club Sports, Cultural, Religious/Spiritual, Sorority/Fraternity, Service/Social Awareness.

-• Club Sports organizations must be approved by the Department of Recreational Sports must attend any training required by that office, and must adhere to the polocies and protocols of that office with regard to tournaments, competetions, etc.
+• Club Sports organizations must be approved by the Office of Campus Recreation.
+They must attend any training required by that office and must adhere to the policies and protocols of that office with regard to tournaments, competetions, etc.

 • Regligious/Spiritual organizations must be approved by Campus Ministry and are connected to one another through a religious/spiritual student organization council.
 In addition to meeting the regular requirements of student organizations on campus, religious/spiritual student organizations also commit to their president regularly meeting with a designated member of the Campus Ministry staff, to attend all religious/spiritual student organization council meetings (about three times per semester), and abide by the policies and protocols for religiously oriented events.